theWebalyst/svelte-iux-original/README.md

 I welcome discussion and comment on any aspect of iUX, so feel free to open an issue for that, or to ask a question etc.

+As if by magic I've been introduced to the term "progressive disclosure" and a quick search reveals a few examples (below).

+- Mega Menus
+- Overlays and Popovers
+- Hover Controls
+- Sliders and Carousels
+- The Hamburger Menu
+- The Read More link
+- Pagination
+- Accordian Elements

+On first examining examples of the above I was underwhelmed, which at least means there's plenty of scope to improve things in this area.
+This of course doesn't mean I can do any better :-).
+If you want to see for yourself what the above refer to, see "Sources" (below) which include examples of each.

+Some of these are even pet hates of mine!
+Mega Menus for example get in my way until I learn to discard my preferred way of moving the mouse and conform to something which is being imposed.

+I think there's an issue not with the technology here, but the motives of those for whom it is being deployed, and the metrics which they choose to optimise.
+Much of the badness in online UX is actually an attempt to control and direct users for the benefit of service providers, rather than empower and inspire the user for their own benefit.
+For example, in the sources I used for the above I notice that *progressive disclosure* design principles implore developers to provide the user with information as needed, while the execution is, in my day-to-day experience designed to push or funnel my activity for the benefit of a service provider.

+This is known as a "dark pattern".
+Today I saw *frictionless UI* being labelled as a dark pattern ([Frictionless is antithetical to autonomy](https://mobile.twitter.com/i/status/1262881162839699456), 22 May, 2020), and was given pause because I think frictionless UI is a quality I'm striving for in iUX!

+The issue though is not with the technology (progressive disclosure or frictionless UI), but with the incentives of those using it and the choices they make when implementing it.
+Phew!

+Sources for the "progressive disclosure" techniques listed above:
+- *Use Progressive Disclosure to Simplify Complexity*, by Jeff Dance ([May 2017](https://www.freshconsulting.com/uiux-principle-51-progressive-disclosure-hides-complexity/))
+- *The art of progressive disclosure in web design,* by Waldo Broodryk ([August, 2016](https://webflow.com/blog/the-art-of-progressive-disclosure-in-web-design))

 ## Using Svench

 Svench is at this time still a proof of concept and so subject to change, but